 How to develop an effective health and wellbeing strategy

-Developing a cohesive health and wellbeing strategy can help a company be clear about their objectives, where they may need to prioritise interventions and activity, and help them to think about how effectiveness is measured.
+Developing a cohesive employee health and wellbeing strategy can help a company be clear about: their objectives, where they may need to prioritise interventions and activity, and how effectiveness is measured.

-Before you dive right in and start thinking of initiatives, it’s important to think through and plan your approach.
+Before you dive right in, it’s important to think through and plan your approach.
 You should consider:

 What are the main drivers for implementing a strategy?